OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 Several approaches exist to verify the validity of software code, but two are especially relevant for code implementing an observational study:

-- **Code review**: One person writes the code, and another person reviews the code
+- **Code review**: One person writes the code, and another person reviews the code.
 - **Double coding**: Two persons both independently write the analysis code, and afterwards the results of the two scripts are compared.

 Code review has the advantage that it is usually less work, but the disadvantage is that the reviewer might miss some errors.
 Double coding on the other hand is usually very labor intensive, but it is less likely, although not impossible, that errors are missed.
 Another disadvantages of double coding is that two separate implementations *almost always*  produce different results, due to the many minor arbitrary choices that need to made (e.g. should "until exposure end" be interpreted as including the exposure end date, or not?).
 As a consequence, the two supposedly independent programmers often need to work together to align their analyses, thus breaking their independence.

-Other software validation practices such as unit testing are less relevant here because a study is typically a one-time activity with highly complex relationship between input (the data in CDM) and outputs (the study results).
+Other software validation practices such as unit testing are less relevant here because a study is typically a one-time activity with highly complex relationship between input (the data in CDM) and outputs (the study results), making these practices less usable.
 Note that these practices are applied in the Methods Library.

 ### Using the Methods Library